mrozigor/kanboard-add-time-interval-plugin/README.md

 Documentation
 -------------

-On task summary page, in the sidebar there is button "Add time interval" which adds 30 minutes to time actually spent on this task.
-You have to confirm this.
+On task summary page, in the sidebar there is "Add time interval" button, which adds 30 minutes to time actually spent on this task.
+Action needs to be confirmed.